ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 xxxxxxxxxx

 ## Extras

+Markdown generates HTML that will be compatible with both an XHTML and HTML doctype — in other words, element tags such as `<image />`, `<br />`, & `<hr />` will be created with a self-closing forward slash at the end, and closing tags _will_ be created for elements where a closing tag is theoretically optional.

 John Gruber has made a [Markdown web dingus](https://daringfireball.net/projects/markdown/dingus) available at Daring Fireball that you can use to try out Markdown and practice getting to grips with the syntax.